ahaque/hive-hbase-rdf/README.md

 An implementation of Hive over HBase to store and query RDF.

 Files:

-KeyProcessor.jar
-`src/DataSetProcessor.java - MapReduce program parses the dataset file and gets the unique subjects. src/Transformer.java - Assists in parsing RDF triples.`
+`src/DataSetProcessor.java - MapReduce program parses the dataset file and gets the unique subjects. src/Transformer.java - Assists in parsing RDF triples. src/CreateHBaseTable.java - Creates the HBase table and specifies HBase parameters. src/MRLoad.java - MapReduce program that loads data into the HBase table.`

-CreateHBaseTable.jar
-`src/CreateHBaseTable.java - Creates the HBase table and specifies HBase parameters.`

-MRLoad.jar
-`src/MRLoad.java - MapReduce program that loads data into the HBase table.`

 How-To Guide to Setting Up the Experiment